platipusica/jampy-posfixaliases/README.md

 How does it work?
 =================

-This page is jusst a copy of https://github.com/platipusica/jampy-demo for now as an tempate.
+This page is just a copy of https://github.com/platipusica/jampy-demo for now as an tempate.
 The Aliases App will be done soon.

 Please visit Heroku App: